What the experts say

 The northern hemisphere summer period has yielded some fascinating insights into coaching as published in the scientific literature over the last two or three months.

 Launching straight in a paper from Canada reported on how unique geographical surroundings can affect coaching success.
 The author reports that elite coaches located in remote and rural locations, for instance, face unique challenges that differ from those experienced by elite coaches in large cities with greater population densities.
-As well as still requiring and demonstrating the key generic characteristics common to all elite coaches including being great teachers, leaders and motivators, coaches working in more rural environments tend to demonstrate a strong desire towards reaching personal success and generally above average leadership skills with respect to athletes, the sport and the community.
+As well as still requiring and demonstrating the key generic characteristics common to all elite coaches including being great teachers, leaders and motivators, coaches working in more rural environments tend to demonstrate a strong desire towards reaching personal success and above average leadership skills with respect to athletes, the sport and the community.

 Leadership was then better imparted to the athletes by selling their vision and inspiring them to pursue athletic excellence.
-Furthermore, problem-solving skills tended to be significantly higher, perhaps in response to the need to be creative with facilities and dealing with weather and travel among other things.
-The findings lead on to proposals regarding the development needs of aspiring elite coaches in such situations and the conclusion that specific support and development is generally required that is relevant to the environment in which the coach operates.
+Furthermore, problem-solving skills tended to be significantly higher, in response to the need to be creative with facilities and dealing with weather and travel among other things.
+The findings lead on to proposals regarding the development needs of aspiring elite coaches in such situations and the conclusion that specific support and development is required that is relevant to the environment in which the coach operates.
 This should influence coach education provision.

-In the new 'genetic age' a paper that caught my eye looks at the shift form environmental to genetic factors and their influence on participation in sport.
-Based on a very significant survey of identical, non-identical and opposite gender twins the results demonstrated that between the ages of 13 and 16, environmental factors shared by children from the same family largely account for individual differences in sports participation (78 to 84%), whereas genes are of no importance.
+In the new 'genetic age' a paper that caught my eye looks at the shift from environmental to genetic factors and their influence on participation in sport.
+Based on a very significant survey of identical, non-identical and opposite gender twins the results demonstrated that between the ages of 13 and 16, environmental factors shared by children from the same family account for individual differences in sports participation (78 to 84%), whereas genes are of no importance.
 At the age of 17 to 18, genetic influences start to appear (36%), and the role of common environment decreases (47%).
-After the age of 18, genes largely explain individual differences in sports participation (85%), and common environmental factors no longer contribute.
+After the age of 18, genes explain individual differences in sports participation (85%), and common environmental factors no longer contribute.

-The report concluded that environmental factors shared by family members determine sports participation in young adolescence but cease to be of importance in adulthood when individual differences in sports participation are largely due to genetic variation.
+The report concluded that environmental factors shared by family members determine sports participation in young adolescence but cease to be of importance in adulthood when individual differences in sports participation are due to genetic variation.
 These conclusions may hold some water with respect to all athletes in all sports in the sense that continued participation is, for many, dependent on 'success' that can obviously be driven, in part at least, by genetic factors as participants reach adulthood.